Ang3licaValdo/KGproject/README.md

 - Title of the papers
 - Authors of the papers
 - Organizations acknowledged
-- Information about the authors such as:
+- Information about the authors, such as:
    - The organization they're members of.
    - Their date of birth
    - Occupation